How to Apply

 To apply via postal mail:

-Instructions for applying are included on the application form.
+Instructions for applying are included on the LLM Word Doc application form or the LLM PDF application form.
 If you download the paper application forms, you must pay the application fee with a check in U.S. dollars, which must be enclosed with your application.
-In order to apply using the paper application form, please download and print out the application form using one of these two versions:

 As required by Title IX, the University does not discriminate on the basis of sex in any of its education programs or activities, including in admissions and employment.
 Inquiries about the application of Title IX can be directed to the University’s Title IX Coordinators or to the U.S. Department of Education, Office of Civil Rights.
 Please see the University of Minnesota’s Title IX Statement and the University’s policy for information about: (1) how to contact the Title IX Coordinators on the University’s campuses; (2) how to report or file a formal complaint of sexual harassment, gender-based harassment, sexual assault, stalking or relationship violence; and (3) the University’s procedures for responding to reports and formal complaints.